 Mastercard Advertising Insights

 Mastercard Advertising Insights identifies consumer segments based on aggregated and anonymized spend data within each postal code and category, derived from billions of Mastercard transactions.
 Lexer has partnered with Mastercard to make this powerful source of data enrichment available to our clients through our CDP.

 Bringing data together

-The process of bringing together data from a range of sources to form a comprehensive profile of a customer, by connecting data points using deterministic or probabilistic matching.
+The process of bringing together or integrating customer data from a range of sources to form a comprehensive profile of a customer, by connecting data points using deterministic or probabilistic matching.

 Deterministic matching looks for an exact match between two different pieces of data.
 For example, an email address or phone number in two data sets can be used to make an exact match of two records.